 By Tim Lambert Part One: Colonial America The first Europeans to establish colonies in North America were the Spanish.
 In 1526 a Spaniard called Lucas Vazquez de Ayllon attempted to found a colony in Carolina.
 (He also brought the first black slaves to North America).
 However, the attempt failed.
 Many Spaniards died of disease and… Continue reading A Brief History of the USA

-By Tim Lambert Early Anchorage Anchorage was founded in 1915 when Congress authorized building a railroad.
+By Tim Lambert Early Anchorage Anchorage, Alaska, was founded in 1915 when Congress authorized the building of a railroad.
 Oscar Anderson House and Wendler House were both built in 1915.
 Anchorage was incorporated on 23 November 1920.
-At that time it had a population of 1,856.
-It grew slowly to over 2,200 in 1930 and just under 3,500… Continue reading A History of Anchorage Alaska
+At that time, it had a population of 1,856.
+It grew slowly to over 2,200 in 1930 and… Continue reading A History of Anchorage

 A History of Arizona